Financial Planning Association of Australia: Find a Planner

 During the Congress the FPA announced it planned to extend its Find a Planner service, promising to include personality and profiles when finding a suitable person for its members.
 Regarding the Find a Planner service it according to its reports “has proven very successful, with on average 6900 searches, 14,500 profile views and 40 direct messages per month.

-Certified Financial Planner designation
+CERTIFIED FINANCIAL PLANNER designation

 The head of policy and standards at FPA mentioned that the CFP designation would be reviewed following the release of the Financial Advice Standards and Ethics Authority's proposed framework.
-According to an article by Professiona lPlanner, Ben Marshan told attendees that “the initial focus for the FPA would be on producing submissions to FASEA’s consultation on the proposal and coming to an understanding of what the final standard were” before the FPA could proceed with CFP.
+According to an article by Professional Planner, Ben Marshan told attendees that “the initial focus for the FPA would be on producing submissions to FASEA’s consultation on the proposal and coming to an understanding of what the final standard were” before the FPA could proceed with CFP.

-The FPA Congress 2018 was a three-day event from 21–23 November, and was held at the International Convention Centre, in Sydney New South Wales.
+The FPA Congress 2018 was a three-day event from 21–23 November and was held at the International Convention Centre, in Sydney New South Wales.